What Color Is Poverty? Dismantling Racial Wealth Gap

 As part of his critique of American society, author Dennis Joiner has written a book to help in understanding America’s political socioeconomic playing field and how to level it toward equality.
 Let the Playing Field Level the Playing Field propose societal alterations to balance this field.

 It envisions a world where everyone enjoys identical privileges; nobody is above anybody.
 Everyone receives sufficient food and equal education, healthcare, and protection opportunities.
-Joiner’s book writes society is finally a place for equality.
+Joiner’s book writes that society is finally a place for equality.
 But it should also be noted that his book, with its grand vision, is fictional.
 Its proposed situation is far from what society is currently experiencing.

 Does this mean it’s impossible to achieve such circumstances?

-Reparation Programs for Racial Wealth Gap
+Reparation Programs for the Racial Wealth Gap

 Closing this racial wealth gap is pure in intention.
 It works as a solution around the moral imperative of elevating everyone’s quality of life together.
 Nobody gets left behind.